Xenotarsosaurus: Discovery

 In 1986, Rubén Martínez, Olga Giménez, Jorge Rodríguez and Graciela Bochatey described the theropod fossils and coined the genus and species Xenotarsosaurus bonapartei for them.
 The generic name is derived from Greek xenos, "strange", tarsos, "tarsus", and sauros, "lizard", a reference to the exceptional build of the ankle.
 The specific name bonapartei honours Bonaparte.

 The type specimens (and only known fossils of Xenotarsosaurus) were found in the Bajo Barreal Formation.
 In 1986 this formation was seen as Campanian; today it is thought to date to the earlier Cenomanian–Turonian.
 The bones consist of two cotypes: UNPSJB PV 184, a series of two anterior dorsal vertebrae, and PVL 612, a right hind limb including the 611 mm long femur, the tibia, fibula and astragalocalcaneum of the ankle.
 The exceptional complete fusion, without sutures, of the astragalus and calcaneum, forming an element that is again fused to the widened lower end of the tibia, occasioned the generic name.

+Description

 In 2010 Gregory S. Paul estimated its length at 6 meters (19.7 ft), its weight at 750 kg (1,654 lbs).
 In 2016, its length was estimated to be 5.4 m.
 The same year Molina-Pérez & Larramendi gave a similar length of 5.4 meters (18 ft) and a weight of 430 kg (948 lbs).

+Classification

 The remains show some similarities to Carnotaurus sastrei, causing the describers to assign Xenotarsosaurus to the Abelisauridae, which has remained a common determination.
 However, it has also been proposed that Xenotarsosaurus is a neoceratosaurian of uncertain affinities.

+In 2021, Xenotarsosaurus was placed as an abelisaurid more derived than Eoabelisaurus based on phylogenetic analyses.
+A 2022 phylogenetic analysis also recovered the genus as an abelisaurid.